Drake

 ◆ hunt_crossley_dissipation

-Controls energy damping from contact, for contact models other than multibody::DiscreteContactApproximation::kSap.
+Controls energy dissipation from contact, for contact approximations other than* multibody::DiscreteContactApproximation::kSap.

 Units are seconds per meter.